abhimanyu1990/Grails-spring-security-rest-plugin-configuration/README.md

 }

 ```
-4. Now we need to specify configuration details in config.groovy.
+Step 4.
+Now we need to specify configuration details in config.groovy.

 Enable rest login facility
 ```